drakkan/sftpgo/docs/eventmanager.md

   - `Delete`.
 You can delete one or more files and directories.
   - `Create directories`.
 You can create one or more directories including sub-directories.
   - `Path exists`.
 Check if the specified path exists.
+  - `Compress paths`.
+You can compress (currently as zip) ore or more files and directories.

 The following placeholders are supported: